 Skip to main content

-Here’s how to plant a butterfly garden
+Your guide on how to plan a colorful butterfly garden

-Butterflies are a crucial pollinator for outdoor gardens.
+Butterflies are crucial pollinators for outdoor gardens.
 Oftentimes, we observe them in passing as they come and go from the flowers we plant year to year.
-Some years you may see a lot of butterflies and others not so much, and it likely has to do with the types of flowers and grasses and shrubs you’re planting.
-Butterfly gardens are a great way to not only experience more of the beauty butterflies have to offer but also help provide them with a nice habitat and support the growth of a species.
-Starting one, however, is a bit more involved than just planting flowers the butterflies like.
+Some years, you may see a lot of butterflies, and others, not so much, and it likely has to do with the types of flowers and shrubs you’re planting.

 What is a butterfly garden?

 Butterfly sanctuaries, butterfly habitats, butterfly gardens: they all serve the same purpose.
 Each is an outdoor (or sometimes indoor) space where butterflies can come to lay their eggs and call home.
 The plants you grow and choose in these gardens are selected specifically to provide nutrition for every stage of a butterfly’s life, starting with the larvae.
-Many butterflies are most active during the height of the growing season because this is when most flowers are blooming, and as such a majority of butterfly gardens are prepared and planted earlier on in the spring.

-The best zones for this garden type
+The best zones for butterfly gardens

 What plants are good for butterfly gardens?

 The exact plants you choose will vary from region to region, but the general makeup of butterfly gardens is the same no matter where you live.
 You want a good mix of both butterfly food plants and caterpillar food plants.
 The ones you see at nurseries that are often marked as “butterfly friendly” are really only referring to their adult stage of life.
-Caterpillars can’t feed on nectar the way their adult counterparts can, and as such need a different set of plants to survive and grow their wings.
+Caterpillars can’t feed on nectar the way their adult counterparts can, and as such, need a different set of plants to survive and grow their wings.

 Some good nectar plants to include are: